gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 You will be asked to choose an option to proceed:
 - `Open Help Center` will take you to this page in your browser for information on how to set up GitKraken within WSL 2.

 - `Open with GitKraken on Ubuntu/Windows` will open the repository you're attempting to open in the recommended version of GitKraken if installed in the operating system where the repository is stored.
-This will work for both Windows and WSL 2 repositories that are being access from a different operating system.
+This will work for both Windows and WSL 2 repositories that are being accessed from a different operating system.

 - `Open Anyway` will open the repository.
 Features may behave in unintended ways, simply not function, and performance may be severely degraded when opening from a different operating system.